Abdelkarim443/PushPut/README.md

 ### Features
 - Finds mailboxes with CustomAttribute6 containing "STEP2;OK" from Step 2
 - Executes New-MailboxRestoreRequest to migrate mailbox content from on-premises to cloud
-- Monitors restore request status and provides real-time progress updates
-- Manages concurrent migrations with configurable limits
-- Updates CustomAttribute6 on both mailboxes to track migration progress
+- Updates CustomAttribute6 to "DEL_MIG;STEP3;INITIATED;DATE" to track migration initiation
+- Does not verify completion (this will be handled by a separate script)
-- Generates detailed migration status reports
+- Generates a report of initiated migrations
 - Handles errors and provides comprehensive logging

 ### Migration Parameters